Towards Reducing Biases in Combining Multiple Experts Online: Setting and preliminaries

-The \textit{Multiplicative Weights } (MW), proposed by \cite{Arora2012TheMW}, is a frequently used meta-algorithm for achieving no-regret with a follow-the-expert approach.
-The main idea is that the decision maker maintains weights on the classifiers based on their performances up to the current round and the algorithm selects classifier according to these weights.
-The original MW algorithm (\citet{Arora2012TheMW}) provides a bound for the total expected loss of the algorithm by the total loss of the best experts with the following theorem:
+\paragraph{Multiplicative Weights Algorithm} The \textit{Multiplicative Weights }(MW) is a well-known algorithm for achieving no regret by combining decisions from multiple experts.
+The main idea is that the decision maker maintains weights on the experts based on their performances up to the current round, and the algorithm selects an expert according to these weights.